 Students often request that I "look over" an assignment before it is due, and offer feedback at that point.
 I regret that I cannot do so for full assignments, simply because of the time commitment involved.
-However, here is what I will do:

-I am always pleased to review your thesis statement, and even to review several drafts of it.
+However, I am always pleased to review your thesis statement, and even to review several drafts of it.
 You may e-mail your thesis statement to me if you don't wish to come to office hours.